-1. Reacts Emotionally:
+1. Reacts emotionally

-2. Broods Over Failures:
+2. Broods over failures

 If your child is highly sensitive, he will delve deeper into things than most other children of his age do.
 For your child, a simple event like failure to achieve a particular target will not be just that.
 He broods over the matter, thinking why he did not realize the mistake in time, and what he could have done about it.
 This could result in stress and anxiety.

-3. Takes Things Personally:
+3. Takes things personally

-A common trait among highly sensitive children is the difficulty in taking a decision.
-Your child will look into various details and subtleties, making it difficult for him to select.
+A common trait among highly sensitive children is the difficulty in making a decision.
+Your child will look into various details and subtleties, making it difficult for them to select.
 For instance, if asked to choose a flavor of ice cream, your child will take a long time to decide.
 In certain cases, he may find it difficult to choose, like something as simple as choosing a partner in a game.

-5. Feels Guilty:
+5. Feels guilty

 You don’t want to be on the wrong side for your sensitive kids.
 They may be mad at you for a month.
-They may be hurt by something you did or said and will simply hold on it than expressing it to you.
+They may be hurt by something you did or said and will simply hold on to it rather than expressing it to you.

-7. Well-mannered And Polite:
+7. Well-mannered and polite

 Kids who are sensitive are well behaved and also expect to be in similar surroundings.